REACH-WoU/tabular_analysis_boilerplate_v4/README.md

 ## Inputs

 Prior to running the script please fill in:
- - Your working directory in row 6
+ - Your working directory
- - The name of your research cycle in row 14
+ - The name of your research cycle
- - The round of your research cycle in row 15
+ - The round of your research cycle
+ - The unique identifier column in your data (`uuid` for most research cycles except longitudinal)
- - Whether you have transformed the data into a `.parquet` format in line 18 (the script will run much faster if you did)
+ - Whether you have transformed the data into a `.parquet` format (the script will run much faster if you did)
- - The relevant relative paths and names of your Data, Kobo tool and DAF files in rows 19-23
+ - The relevant relative paths and names of your Data, Kobo tool and DAF files in rows
  - The name of your label column **Must be identical in Kobo tool and survey sheets!!**
- - The name of your weight column in line 26.
+ - The name of your weight column.
 If you don't have one, write `None` in this line.
  - If you want to add any new variables not present in the data, please do so in the block that starts on line 49 (data transformation section), please note that the new variables will be assigned a frequency type of `select_one` if they are not present in the Kobo tool.

 ## Checks